Visas and Work Permits 12 min

 Who needs a work authorization check in Portugal?

-Employers are responsible for performing a work authorization check for any international employee they want to hire or relocate to Portugal.
 A work authorization check is a screening process for each candidate or employee to verify their permission to work in Portugal.
-The process is meant to protect employers from unintentionally hiring workers who are not legally authorized to work in the country, thus avoiding non-compliance with local labor and tax laws.
+Verifying worker authorization shields employers from unknowingly hiring someone who can’t legally work in the country.
+This protects against violations of local labor and tax laws, ultimately ensuring compliance.

 • Work permit holders